Skip to main content

 Limiting the supply of an asset

-Warning!
 This section details how to lock your account with the purpose of limiting the supply of your issued asset.
 However, locking your account means you’ll never be able to do anything with it ever again- whether that’s adjusting signers, changing the home domain, claiming any held XLM, or any other operation.
 Your account will be completely frozen.

-It is possible to lock down the issuing account of an asset so that the asset’s supply cannot increase.
+With that warning in mind, it is possible to lock down the issuing account of an asset so that the asset’s supply cannot increase.
 To do this, first set the issuing account’s master weight to 0 using the Set Options operation.
 This prevents the issuing account from being able to sign transactions and therefore, making the issuer unable to issue any more assets.
 Be sure to do this only after you’ve issued all desired assets to the distribution account.
 If the asset has a Stellar Asset Contract, also make sure the admin for the contract was not updated from the default (which is the issuer) using the set_admin contract call.
 If the admin was not the issuer, then the admin would be able to mint the asset even with the issuing account locked.

 Learn more about signature weights in the Signature and Multisig Encyclopedia Entry.